 Even with my best efforts when my children were growing up, I was too busy satisfying their needs for a fun summer and way too many “shoulds” for myself that I often felt like I missed it–summer would just zip by me and I was left feeling regret.

-I think often times we are busy like that to avoid our painful feelings that we experienced in childhood.
-As children of narcissistic parents, we found ways to cope and survive the lack of love, encouragement, acknowledgement, and acceptance we all desperately wanted and needed.
+I think often times we are busy like that to avoid our painful feelings that we may have experienced in childhood.
+We found ways to cope and survive the lack of love, encouragement, acknowledgement, and acceptance we all desperately wanted and needed.
 We are perfectionists, compulsive over-workers, compulsive shoppers, compulsive list-makers, and then call ourselves procrastinators because we put things off–but it’s really because we have unrealistic expectations of what we need to accomplish.

-As highly sensitive children with N parents, nothing we ever did was praised or applauded as we deserved unless it was something they wanted us to be doing.
+As highly sensitive children, it seemed to us that nothing we ever did was praised or applauded as we deserved unless it was something others wanted us to be doing.
 This was so confusing to us so we rationalized that we must not be doing enough or doing it well enough.
 Now when we overwork because of perfectionism it is because we are still trying to fill an unmet need from childhood–one that will never be met but can be resolved if we allow our sadness about the truth of it all to come to the surface.
 Grief is a positive, healthy emotion that is necessary to heal your childhood wounds.
 You deserved so much more–you deserved…”love”.
-You did not get it and you are still not getting it from them.
+You did not get what you felt you needed and you may feel you are still not getting it.
 The problem is not with you…you are so loveable!
 Aren’t you!
 You know it.
-You are smiling right now aren’t you because you know it on some deep level. :) That is the truth that you must listen to.
+You are smiling right now aren’t you because you know it on some deep level. 🙂 That is the truth that you must listen to.
 The love you need and deserve exists–we know what we deserved.

-For some reason, we were born into families that couldn’t love us.
+For some reason, we may feel we were born into situations where we couldn’t get love the way our souls needed to be loved.
 I had a hard time resolving this–it didn’t make sense.
 I was drawn to reading a lot of new age books on spirituality to figure this out.
 Reading all these books really helped me get a new perspective.
-I now believe that I have more innate inner strength than my siblings and parents.
-I am able to grow and give to others even more because of what happened to me being raised in an unsupportive, dysfunctional family.
-It appears to them as if I am the failure, that I am too sensitive to get along with their constant drama and negativity, and so I am to be pitied and seek help so that I will “fit in” better with them.
-In reality, the exact opposite is true and it is true of all of us.
+I now believe that I may have more innate inner strength than certain family members.
+I am able to grow and give to others even more because of my childhood wounds.
 We (HSPs) see the truth, we KNOW we deserve love and better treatment and we know we don’t deserve feeling bad about ourselves any longer.
 When someone sees you as LESS THAN and you know you deserve more–you don’t have to be around that person.
-Simple as that!
 You may need to try a few times to get them to see you and understand you, but if you keep on coming up short in their eyes, and this is causing you a great deal of stress, then it’s time to distance yourself from them and get some healing support.
-Some of us can’t even try to be ourselves with them–it’s too excruciating to reexperience the rejection, so we must just leave so that we can begin to heal.
+Some of us can’t even try to be ourselves with them–it’s too excruciating to re-experience the rejection, so we must just leave for as long as it takes so that we can begin to heal.

 We all NEED acceptance.
 It’s very important to look elsewhere for people who accept you and understand your self-expression for support.
-We (HSPs) eventually grow from the pain of it all, and we learn to rely on our selves if we can get away from the negativity that they and society use to control us and keep us DOWN.
-They know we are different and special and yet they are not evolved as we are and so they do not have the inner strength to say, “Wow you have these great gifts of sensitivity and awareness and depth–you are different from us, you should go out into the world and share your knowledge, vision, gifts, and message of love and peace to the world–we understand and we are in awe of you.
-So GO, fly away and be the best that you can be!” ha ha Wouldn’t that be the greatest to hear anyone in your family say that!?!
+We (HSPs) eventually grow from the pain of it all, and we learn to rely on our selves if we can get away from the negativity that unhealthy family members, bullies, and/or society use to control us and keep us DOWN.
+They know we are different and special and yet maybe they are not as evolved as we are and so it seems they do not have the inner strength to say, “Wow you have these great gifts of sensitivity and awareness and depth–you are different from us, you should go out into the world and share your knowledge, vision, gifts, and message of love and peace to the world–we understand and we are in awe of you.
+So GO, fly away and be the best that you can be!” ha ha Wouldn’t that be the greatest to hear anyone say that!?!

-In order for them to say that to us, they would have to be very secure and love themselves a lot (or be an HSP like you)!
-They don’t love themselves at all!
-They want to control us because they have so much pain and if we leave them it makes them feel their pain so they blame us.
-They don’t have the “insight” to see what we see or want what we want and to see that their pain has nothing to do with us.
+In order for them to say that to us, they would have to be very secure and love themselves a lot (or be an HSP like you).
+It could be they don’t love themselves at all.
+They may want to control us because they have so much pain and if we leave them it makes them feel their pain so they blame us.
+They may not have the “insight” to see what we see or want what we want and to see that their pain has nothing to do with us.
 We are holding ourselves back, waiting for their permission to leave.

-If my child wouldn’t speak to me, I would look at myself and say, “what did I do to cause this”, and say to them, “I’m so sorry, let me hear your pain and your side of the story and comfort you until you feel better and we will work it out to your satisfaction.”
-These are words I know I’ll never hear from my family of origin.
-Perhaps my soul is more evolved and advanced than theirs and I chose (with the gift of God’s free will) to be in this family in this lifetime to learn about the pain of rejection and about my own strength in overcoming it.
-Maybe I chose them so I could learn what not to do as a mother to my own children and develop empathic skills to help others by surviving such extreme manipulations as a child.
+Perhaps our highly sensitive souls are more evolved and we chose (with the gift of God’s free will) to have these experiences in this lifetime to learn about the pain of rejection and about our own strength in overcoming it.
+Maybe we chose them so we could learn what not to do to our own children and develop empathic skills to help others by surviving such treatment as children.
 I know that I am finally glad to be me, and I am proud of myself for all that I have figured out and how this knowledge has helped a lot of other people to heal.

 The grieving process has opened my life up to the most wonderful feelings of joy, love, and trust in my creativity, and this is what keeps me going in this direction.
 When I love and value myself and my feelings, all of them, I have more to give others to help them to heal as well.
-I believe we are all highly sensitive for a very special reason and that we are more advanced and need to heal separately from our families until we are strong enough to give back to others…others who are ready to heal and ready to feel.
+I believe we are all highly sensitive for a very special reason and may need to heal separately from our families until we are strong enough to not be triggered and to give back to others…others who are ready to heal and ready to feel.

-With support we can grieve for not getting the love we deserved and we can have a happy, healthy, guilt-free, and independent life.
+With support we can grieve for not getting the love we feel we needed and we can have a happy, healthy, guilt-free, and independent life.
 The joy and relief you will feel when you allow yourself to grieve will feel wonderful and so you will know you are going in the right direction.
-If you need help grieving and someone to listen, this is what I am here for.
-I believe this is my true purpose in life.
-Nothing gives me more joy and satisfaction than helping a highly sensitive soul to heal the painful wounds that are holding him/her back from his/her true potential on this planet.
+If you need help grieving and someone to listen, this is what this blog community is here for.
 Thank you sensitive souls out there for being here on the planet.

-Please also check out my new PAGE called “Portrait of an INFJ”.
-Soon I will be adding the Portrait of an INFP.
-Very many of my clients have turned out to be these two temperament types (but not all) and I believe it would benefit those who are to read the description of your true potential as was written in Keirsey and Bates book on temperament types.
+Please also check out my new pages called “Portrait of an INFJ, …INFP, and …INTJ”.
+Very many of my clients have turned out to be these three temperament types (but not all) and I believe it would benefit those who are to read the description of your true potential as was written in Keirsey and Bates book on temperament types.
 (See Recommended Books).
 It certainly gave me hope when I read it and I hope it does the same for you.
-I care and I am here for you.